zooxinirll/zooxinirll/README.md

 ### 💡 About Me

-- 🌱 On a journey to becoming an intermediate bug hunter and honing my skills as a junior software developer.
+- 🌱 On a journey to becoming an bug hunter and honing my skills as a junior software developer.
 - 💻 Currently working on **BuCaG**.
 - 🎯 I believe in continuous learning and growth.
 - 🛠️ Love working with cutting-edge cybersecurity tools and technologies.